Skip to main content

 • there is a change to an application or other delays which are beyond our control (these include slippage in completion dates for changes in ownership and premises not being ready);

-• we have to carry out a site visit or interview applicants more than once, due to concerns identified as part of our assessment;
+• we carry out a site visit or interview applicants more than once, due to concerns identified as part of our assessment;

 • we have significant concerns regarding the provider’s operation or if there is enforcement action that could impact on any necessary decision to vary registration;